-While some individual groups in the FeFe-hydrogenase tree (Figure 4a.) are strongly supported, the backbone of the tree and hence the relationships between groups are only weakly supported by bootstrapping.
-The low bootstrap support values in FeFe-hydrogenase trees have been noted before (Embley, et al. 2003; Hug, et al. 2009), with sequence saturation thought to be a contributing factor to the lack of resolution (Horner, et al. 2000).
-To investigate further the strength of support for an independent origin of ciliate sequences, we evaluated whether alternative topological rearrangements under the best fitting LG+C60 (Le and Gascuel 2008) model could be rejected (P < 0.05) using the approximately-unbiased (AU) likelihood-based test (Shimodaira 2002).
-The following constraints were evaluated: (i) all eukaryotic FeFe-hydrogenases (plus the bacterium Thermotoga) constrained as a single group (p-value = 0.424); (ii) constraining the ciliate and Vitrella brassicaformis (an alveolate, like ciliates) FeFe-hydrogenases together (p-value = 0.466); (iii) constraining the ciliate and Vitrella brassicaformis FeFe-hydrogenases within the main group of eukaryotic sequences (plus the bacterium Thermotoga) (pvalue = 0.246).
-The results of these analyses reveal that, although a single separate origin of ciliate FeFe-hydrogenases is favoured by the ML tree, none of the alternative topologies we tested were significantly rejected using the AU test at P < 0.05.
+Although some individual groups in the FeFe-hydrogenase tree (fig. 4a) are strongly supported, the backbone of the tree and hence the relationships between groups are only weakly supported by bootstrapping.
+The low bootstrap support values in FeFe-hydrogenase trees have been noted before (Embley et al. 2003; Hug et al. 2010), with sequence saturation thought to be a contributing factor to the lack of resolution (Horner et al. 2000).
+To investigate further the strength of support for an independent origin of ciliate sequences, we evaluated whether alternative topological rearrangements under the best-fitting LG + C60 (Le and Gascuel 2008) model could be rejected (P < 0.05) using the approximately unbiased (AU) likelihood-based test (Shimodaira 2002).
+The following constraints were evaluated: 1) all eukaryotic FeFehydrogenases (plus the bacterium Thermotoga) constrained as a single group (P value = 0.424), 2) constraining the ciliate and Vitrella brassicaformis (an alveolate, like ciliates) FeFehydrogenases together (P value = 0.466), and 3) constraining the ciliate and V. brassicaformis FeFe-hydrogenases within the main group of eukaryotic sequences (plus the bacterium Thermotoga) (P value = 0.246).
+The results of these analyses reveal that, although a single separate origin of ciliate FeFehydrogenases is favored by the maximum likelihood tree, none of the alternative topologies we tested were significantly rejected using the AU test at P < 0.05.

 A separate single origin for the ciliate FeFe-hydrogenase is also supported by a common unique multidomain structure.
-The ciliate FeFe-hydrogenases possess two C-terminal domains with similarity to the NuoE/HoxE and NuoF/HoxF subunits of bacterial NADH-dehydrogenases/NADH-dependent NiFe-hydrogenases (Horner, et al. 2000; Boxma, et al. 2007).
-The addition of the NuoE-like and NuoF-like domains to an FeFe-hydrogenase appears to be ciliate-specific and it is not a feature of the FeFe-hydrogenase of Vitrella brassicaformis.
-The NuoE-like and NuoF-like domains would potentially allow the ciliate FeFe-hydrogenases to couple the oxidation of NADH to H2 production (Akhmanova, et al. 1998; Horner, et al. 2000).
-Separate phylogenetic analyses of the NuoE-like and NuoF-like domains recovered both sets of ciliate sequences as distinct clusters (Figure 4 b & c) in trees dominated by bacterial sequences.
-The observed topological congruence for individual components of the ciliate FeFe-hydrogenase, suggests that they were already together as a functional unit in the ancestral enzyme.
-Fused NuoE and NuoF subunits encoded by a single gene are also a feature of some bacterial NADH-dehydrogenases (NuoE and NuoF sequences labelled (E-F) in Figure 4 b & c).
+The ciliate FeFe-hydrogenases possess two C-terminal domains with similarity to the NuoE/HoxE and NuoF/HoxF bacterial NADH-dehydrogenases/NADHsubunits dependent NiFe-hydrogenases (Horner et al. 2000; Boxma et al. 2007).
+The addition of the NuoE-like and NuoF-like domains to an FeFe-hydrogenase appears to be ciliate specific and it is not a feature of the FeFe-hydrogenase of V. brassicaformis.
+The NuoE-like and NuoF-like domains would potentially allow the ciliate FeFe-hydrogenases to couple the oxidation of NADH to H2 production (Akhmanova et al. 1998; Horner et al. 2000).
+Separate phylogenetic analyses of the NuoE-like and NuoF-like domains recovered both sets of ciliate sequences as distinct clusters (fig. 4b and c) in trees dominated by bacterial sequences.
+The observed topological congruence for individual components of the ciliate FeFehydrogenase, suggests that they were already together as a functional unit in the ancestral enzyme.
+Fused NuoE and NuoF subunits encoded by a single gene are also a feature of some bacterial NADH-dehydrogenases (NuoE and NuoF sequences labeled (E-F) in fig. 4b and c).

-The NuoE-like and NuoF-like domains of the ciliate FeFe-hydrogenase are distinct from the homologous 24 kDa and 51 kDa subunits of mitochondrial NADH-dehydrogenase from the same ciliates.
-The latter cluster with mitochondrial proteins from aerobic eukaryotes and orthologues from alphaproteobacteria, consistent with their origin from the mitochondrial endosymbiont.
-In agreement with some analyses (Horner, et al. 2000; Boxma, et al. 2007) but not others (Esposti, et al. 2016), we recovered no topological support for a specific alphaproteobacterial origin for the ciliate NuoE-like and NuoF-like domains (Figure 4 b & c., Supplementary Figure 3 b & c).
-Additional analyses of a broader sample of prokaryotic NuoE-NuoF fusion proteins (Supplementary Figure 4) also failed to provide any support for an alphaproteobacterial ancestry of the ciliate NuoE-like and NuoF-like domains.
+The NuoE-like and NuoF-like domains of the ciliate FeFehydrogenase are distinct from the homologous 24- and 51-kDa subunits of mitochondrial NADH-dehydrogenase from the same ciliates.
+The latter cluster with mitochondrial proteins from aerobic eukaryotes and orthologs from alphaproteobacteria, consistent with their origin from the mitochondrial endosymbiont.
+In agreement with some analyses (Horner et al. 2000; Boxma et al. 2007) but not others (Esposti et al. 2016), we recovered no topological support for a specific alphaproteobacterial origin for the ciliate NuoE-like and NuoF-like domains (fig. 4b and c and supplementary fig. 3b and c, Supplementary Material online).
+Additional analyses of a broader sample of prokaryotic NuoE-NuoF fusion proteins (supplementary fig. 4, Supplementary Material online) also failed to provide any support for an alphaproteobacterial ancestry of the ciliate NuoE-like and NuoF-like domains.